-Here are my five free online anger management classes:
+Here are my 5 free online anger management classes:

-Online Anger management class #1: Learn How to Identify Anger
+Online Anger Management Class #1: Learn Anger Issues Signs

 Anger is an act of hostility directed at another person.
-Its intent is to hurt, intimidate or push away another person.
+It intends to hurt, intimidate, or push away another person.

 The intent does not necessarily express the true feelings of the angry person (how he or she feels when not angry).
 Rather, they express a primitive and temporary feeling triggered by a particular event.